SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 | 7 | 8 | 56 |
 | 12 | 5 | 60 |

-### Hints and Guidelines
+### Hints and guidelines
 Create a **new Java console application**.
-We'll use the following code to read our numbers:
+We will use the following code to read our numbers:
 ```java
 import java.util.Scanner;